emacsmirror/ue/README.md

 Internally it is based on [Projectile](https://github.com/bbatsov/projectile).
 It means that you can use Projectile's commands for greping (or acking) files, switching between alternating files, etc.

-Compilation and running is not available yet but will be added in the future.
 This is a work-in-progress project.

 ## Features